vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 #### Task 1: Build and run the device

-1. Ensure that you have your code project open in Visual Studio Code.
+1. Ensure that you have Terminal view open in Visual Studio Code.

-1. On the **View** menu, click **Terminal**.

-1. In the Terminal pane, ensure the command prompt shows the directory path for the `Program.cs` file.
+    The terminal command prompt should list the folder path to the **ContainerDevice** folder that contains the **Program.cs** file.
+Use the **View** menu to open the Terminal if necessary.

 1. At the command prompt, to build and run the Simulated Device application, enter the following command: